Occupational stress: Prevention/Intervention

 An insurance company conducted several studies on the effects of stress prevention programs in hospital settings.
 Program activities included (1) employee and management education on job stress, (2) changes in hospital policies and procedures to reduce organizational sources of stress, and (3) the establishment of employee assistance programs.
 In one study, the frequency of medication errors declined by 50% after prevention activities were implemented in a 700-bed hospital.
 In a second study, there was a 70% reduction in malpractice claims in 22 hospitals that implemented stress prevention activities.
 In contrast, there was no reduction in claims in a matched group of 22 hospitals that did not implement stress prevention activities.

 There is evidence that remote work could reduce job stress.
 One reason is that it provides employees more control over how they complete their work.
 Remote workers reported more job satisfaction and less desire to find a new job, less stress, improved work/life balance and higher performance rating by their managers.

 One study modeled scenario-based training as a means to reduce occupational stress by providing simulated experience prior to performing a task.

+A pilot and feasibility study in the UK investigated the potential for self-directed visits to heritage sites to promote the wellbeing, compassion and work engagement for NHS staff who did not meet the clinical thresholds for support.
+Such visits were found to be a scalable and sustainable public health intervention.